Bill Moyers: Johnson Administration

 When Lyndon B. Johnson took office after the Kennedy assassination, Moyers became a special assistant to Johnson, serving from 1963 to 1967.
-Moyers and Pamela Turnure are the last surviving people identifiable in the photograph taken of Johnson's swearing in.
+Moyers was the last surviving person identifiable in the photograph taken of Johnson's swearing in.
 He played a key role in organizing and supervising the 1964 Great Society legislative task forces and was a principal architect of Johnson's 1964 presidential campaign.
-Moyers acted as the President's informal chief of staff from October 1964 until 1966.
+Moyers acted as the President's informal chief of staff from October 1964 until July 1965.
 From July 1965 to February 1967, he also served as White House press secretary.

-After the resignation of White House Chief of Staff Walter Jenkins because of a sexual misdemeanor in the run up to the 1964 election, President Lyndon B. Johnson, alarmed that the opposition was framing the issue as a security breach, ordered Moyers to request FBI name checks on 15 members of Goldwater's staff to find "derogatory" material on their personal lives.
+After the resignation of White House Chief of Staff Walter Jenkins because of a sexual misdemeanor in the run up to the 1964 election, President Lyndon B. Johnson, alarmed that the opposition was framing the issue as a security breach, ordered Moyers to request FBI name checks on 15 members of Barry Goldwater's staff to find "derogatory" material on their personal lives.
 Goldwater himself only referred to the Jenkins incident off the record.
 The Church Committee stated in 1975 that "Moyers has publicly recounted his role in the incident, and his account is confirmed by FBI documents."
 In 2005, Laurence Silberman wrote that Moyers denied writing the memo in a 1975 phone call, telling him the FBI had fabricated it.
 Moyers said he had a different recollection of the telephone conversation.

 Moyers also sought information from the FBI on the sexual preferences of White House staff members, most notably Jack Valenti.
 Moyers indicated his memory was unclear on why Johnson directed him to request such information, "but that he may have been simply looking for details of allegations first brought to the president by Hoover."

 Under the direction of President Johnson, Moyers gave J Edgar Hoover the go-ahead to discredit Martin Luther King, played a part in the wiretapping of King, discouraged the American embassy in Oslo from assisting King on his Nobel Peace Prize trip, and worked to prevent King from challenging the all-white Mississippi delegation to the 1964 Democratic National Convention.

 Moyers approved (but had nothing to do with the production) of the infamous "Daisy Ad" against Barry Goldwater in the 1964 presidential campaign.
 Goldwater blamed him for it, and once said of Moyers, "Every time I see him, I get sick to my stomach and want to throw up."
-The ad is considered the starting point of the modern-day harshly negative campaign ad.
+The advertisement is considered the starting point of the modern-day harshly negative campaign ad.